 1. Substitute Teacher

-"A teaching certificate is easy to obtain in some areas around the country, and this allows seniors to work when they want," said Danielle Kunkle, vice president at Boomer Benefits, a licensed insurance agency.
+“A teaching certificate is easy to obtain in some areas around the country, and this allows seniors to work when they want,” said Danielle Kunkle Roberts, co-owner of Boomer Benefits, a licensed insurance agency.

-Do note that you will be on your feet most of the day, which could be a drawback if you can't stand for extended periods of time.
+Do note that you’ll be on your feet most of the day, which could be a drawback if you can’t stand for extended periods of time.
 Requirements to become a substitute teacher vary by state, so check with your local Department of Education.

 2. Virtual Assistant

 Being a virtual assistant means you can work from home.
 You can also likely set your own hours, making it a great part-time job for seniors.

 “For people retiring with good computer skills, doing virtual assistant work is an opportunity for more regular income,” Kunkle said.
 “There are a couple of companies out there offering VA certifications, and then you can join online job websites like Upwork to showcase your skills and find opportunities.”